Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/unit-test-contract.rst

         host.set_self_balance(Amount::from_micro_ccd(2));

         // Set up a mock entrypoint that calls back to our contract.
+        // The mock emulates the `withdraw_reentrancy` logic to model
-        // We emulate the `reentrant_withdraw` logic here. host.setup_mock_entrypoint(
+        // a reentrancy attack that will withdraw the sender's balance twice. host.setup_mock_entrypoint(
             CONTRACT_ADDRESS,
-            OwnedEntrypointName::new_unchecked("reentrant_withdraw".to_string()),
+            OwnedEntrypointName::new_unchecked("withdraw_reentrancy".to_string()),
             MockFn::new_v1(|_parameter, _amount, balance, state: &mut State<_>| {
-                // We cannot call `invoke_contract` inside this mock, but we have
+                // `invoke_contract` cannot be called inside this mock, but
-                // access to the `balance`, which is the balance of the contract
+                // `balance` gives access to the balance of the contract making
-                // making this invocation.
-So we can simulate invoking withdraw by
+                // this invocation.
+The `withdraw_reentrancy` invocation can be
-                // subtracting the sender's amount stored in the contract state
+                // simulated by subtracting the sender's amount stored in the
-                // from the balance.
+                // contract state from `balance`.

                 let b = state.balances.get_mut(&Address::Contract(CONTRACT_ADDRESS));